 Though certification is not a requirement of most firms, many professional organizations offer certification programs that can enhance a resume by ensuring a consultant's knowledge and skills are up-to-date.
 The Institute of Management Consultants USA offers a Certified Management Consultant (CMC) designation earned through the completion of an educational program that also involves submission of client reviews, interviews and an exam.
 Certifications also exist for different methodologies, such as Six Sigma and Lean manufacturing.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of management analysts such as business process consultants is projected to grow by 22% between 2010 and 2020.
-The median salary earned by such analysts was reported by the BLS as $78,600 in May 2012.
-Those providing management, scientific, and technical consulting services earned an average of $100,370 a year in 2012, per the same source.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of management analysts such as business process consultants is projected to grow by 14% between 2014 and 2024.
+The median salary earned by such analysts was reported by the BLS as $81,320 in May 2015.

 Businesses process consultants are projected to have a high rate of job growth and strong salaries.
 Although a bachelor's is a typical minimum requirement, master's degrees and technical certifications provide an edge.
 Additionally, computer and engineering knowledge gives an advantage when working with clients who are technology driven.